kris-brown/SMT_term_rewriting/README.md

 Op cmp "({} ⋅ {})" "Composition of morphisms" Hom(A:Ob, C:Ob) [f:Hom(A:Ob,B:Ob), g:Hom(B:Ob, C:Ob)]
 ```

 The second argument for Sort/Operation declarations is important for both printing and parsing expressions of the GAT.
-Parsing is important because the main program requires a path to file with pairs of expressions to be tested for equality, for example `data/arrayterms.dat`.
+Parsing is important due to arguments 3 and 4, for example `data/arrayterms.dat` or `data/inputs1`.

-To run this, first install [CVC4](https://github.com/CVC4/CVC4), then compile the program `src/ast.cpp` (this works on my Mac by running `src/bin/build.sh`).
-Run the executable with the name of the theory (or a path to a theory file) as a command line argument, e.g. `./build/ast natarray data/natarray1.dat`, where the second argument points to the expressions tested for equality (optionally add a integer argument to specify path depth).